IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

 1. For the YAML parameters:

-    - For labels, use `app: hello-openshift`.
+    - Under spec.selector, change `app: MyApp` to `app: hello-openshift`.
 This is how the service will find the pods to load balance.
-Therefore, it matches the labels that we used when creating the deployment for the hello-openshift application.
+Therefore, it matches the labels (`spec.selector.matchLabels`) that we used when creating the deployment for the hello-openshift application.
-    - For the ports, changed to 8080, the same ports we used previously.
+    - Under spec.ports, change `port: 80` to `port: 8080` and change `targetPort: 9376` to `targetPort: 8080`, the same ports we used previously.

     ![Create Service Params](images/CreateServiceParams.jpg)